1 August 2018

-Seven (7) local community and four (4) sports groups will benefit from Gunnedah Shire Council’s Section 356 Small Grants Program, with a total of $34,580 recently endorsed by Council for a range of projects and initiatives across the Shire.
+Local community and sporting groups will benefit from Gunnedah Shire Council’s Section 356 Small Grants Program, with more than $35,000 recently endorsed by Council for a range of projects and initiatives across the Shire.

-“The program is designed to support the work of local charitable and not-for- profit organisations in our community, through projects that meet the needs of our growing community.
-The level of funding available under the program is dependent on the project but can be up to $5,000.”
+“The program is designed to support the work of local charitable and not-for-profit organisations, through projects that meet the need of our growing community.”

-Members of the Section 356 Committee, Councillor Ann Luke, Councillor David Moses and Councillor John Campbell met recently to assess a total of 16 applications against the priorities and eligibility criteria outlined in the guidelines, and in the context of the funds available.
+Members of the Section 356 Committee, Councillor Ann Luke, Councillor David Moses and Councillor Colleen Fuller met to assess a total of 16 applications against the priorities and eligibility criteria outlined in the guidelines, and in the context of the funds available.

 “Priority was given to those applications that not only benefited their organisation but also the broader community,” Cr Chaffey said.

-For more information contact Gunnedah Shire Council’s Community and Social Planner Debra Hilton on 02 6740 2100 or firstname.lastname@example.org
+For further information, contact Gunnedah Shire Council’s Community and Social Planner Debra Hilton on 02 6740 2100 or firstname.lastname@example.org

 Photo caption: Recipients of the Section 356 Small Grants Program are presented with their certificate.

 Media Contact: Brooke Maisey 6740 2100.